palacaze/gateau/README.md

 The following options are accepted:

 - One of STATIC SHARED OBJECT MODULE INTERFACE (defaults to SHARED): library type
+- SYSTEM: set the SYSTEM keywords to include directories
 - NO_INSTALL: do not install this target
 - NO_INSTALL_HEADER: do not install the dev headers
 - NO_EXPORT: the target is not exported to the cmake package module installed